Interstate 20 in Texas: Exit list

+Interstate 820

+Interstate 820 is an auxiliary route of I-20 in Fort Worth, Texas, of approximately 35.173 mi around the city.
+Exit numbers begin at its interchange with I-20 in southwest Fort Worth and continue in a clockwise direction around the city until it ends at its interchange with I-20 in southeast Fort Worth.
+A portion of I-820 in the northeast quadrant is cosigned with State Highway 121 (SH 121) as well as SH 183.

 Business routes

 All of the business loops within Texas are maintained by the Texas Department of Transportation (TxDOT).
-I-20 has fifteen business loops in the state, all located in western Texas.
+I-20 has 15 business loops in the state, all located in western Texas.
 Along I-20, TxDOT identifies each business route as Business Interstate 20 (Bus.
 I-20) followed by an alphabetic suffix.
 Along Texas Interstates, the alphabetic suffixes on business route names ascend eastward and northward.
 There are gaps in the alphabetic values to allow for future system expansion.
 The alphabetic naming suffixes are included as small letters on the bottom of route shields.

 State Highway Loop 254 (Loop 254) takes the place of a business route in Ranger, Texas, and follows the original route of US 80.

 I-20 business routes in Texas generally follow the path of the former US 80 through the central portions of towns now bypassed by the Interstate route.